UMDLARS/ski/intro.md

 You can add hitpoints by skiing over a `heart` or through a `house`.

-You can gain extra points by skiing over a `coin`.
+You can gain 25 extra points by skiing over a `coin`.

 You can fly through the air for a random number of turns by skiing over a rainbow colored `jump`.
+Each turn in flight is worth 5 points.

 The variable `flying` tells you how many more turns you'll be above the ground (0 means you will hit obstacles).